How MMI Can Get You MORE Workers' Comp Benefits!

 Impact of MMI on Workers' Compensation Benefits

-Another crucial aspect is how MMI affects your financial benefits.
-Before reaching MMI, you might have been receiving temporary total disability benefits, which are based on your ongoing recovery.
-But once MMI is reached, those temporary benefits typically stop, and the focus shifts to what’s known as permanent disability benefits.
-The amount and duration of these benefits depend on how your permanent disability is rated after MMI.
+MMI also brings changes to your financial benefits.
+Before MMI, you were probably getting temporary total disability benefits based on your recovery.
+After MMI, those benefits usually end, and the focus shifts to permanent disability benefits.
+How much you get—and for how long—depends on how your permanent disability is rated after MMI.

-This transition can be tricky because if your doctor, or worse, the insurance company’s doctor, determines that you’re not as disabled as you feel, your benefits might be lower than expected.
-This is why it’s essential to have your doctor’s assessment align with your actual experience and needs.
+This part can get tricky.
+If your doctor—or worse, the insurance company’s doctor—says you’re less disabled than you actually feel, your benefits could end up being lower than expected.
+That’s why it’s so important to have a doctor’s assessment that really reflects your condition and experience.

-Additionally, reaching MMI might trigger certain obligations, like proving that you’re still attached to the labor market if you have a partial disability.
-This means you may need to actively look for work within your restrictions, even if you’re still dealing with significant pain or limitations.
-The insurance company might use this as an opportunity to reduce or even stop your benefits, which is why it’s vital to navigate this period carefully.
+Reaching MMI can also come with some extra responsibilities, especially if you have a partial disability.
+For example, you might have to show that you’re actively looking for work that fits within your restrictions, even if you’re still dealing with pain or limitations.
+Insurance companies could use this as a chance to reduce or stop your benefits, so it’s critical to handle this phase carefully.

 Rights and Options After Reaching MMI

-As mentioned earlier, if you disagree with the MMI determination made by either your doctor or the insurance company’s doctor, you have the right to challenge it.
-This could involve getting a second opinion from another medical professional or providing additional evidence that supports your need for further treatment.
+If you don’t agree with the MMI decision made by your doctor or the insurance company’s doctor, you can challenge it.
+This might mean getting a second opinion from another doctor or gathering more evidence to show why you still need treatment.

-Another option available to you after reaching MMI is to appeal the workers' compensation judge’s decision if you’re not satisfied with the outcome.
-For example, if the judge sides more with the insurance company’s assessment of your disability level and you believe it doesn’t accurately reflect your condition, you can appeal the decision.
+You also have the option to appeal if you’re not happy with the workers' comp judge’s decision.
+For example, if the judge agrees with the insurance company’s take on your disability level and you feel it doesn’t match your actual condition, you can push back and appeal their ruling.

-Even after MMI is determined, your case isn’t necessarily set in stone.
-If your condition worsens—say, for instance, you develop new symptoms or complications related to your original injury—you may have the right to reopen your case.
-In most situations, you have up to 18 years to reopen a workers' compensation case if there’s a significant change in your condition.
-This can be a lifeline if your health deteriorates and you need further medical care or increased disability benefits.
+Even after MMI is set, your case isn’t necessarily locked in forever.
+If your condition gets worse—like if you develop new symptoms or complications from your original injury—you might be able to reopen your case.
+In most cases, you have up to 18 years to do this if your condition takes a significant turn for the worse.
+This can be a real lifeline if you need more medical care or higher disability benefits down the road.

 Contact Us For Help With Your Workers' Compensation Case